logan-anderson/cfg-kit/README.md

-# Config as Code Monorepo
+# cfg-kit Monorepo

 This is a monorepo using pnpm workspaces and Turbo for build orchestration.

 ## Structure

-- `packages/config-as-code/` - Main library package
+- `packages/cfg-kit/` - Main library package
 - `examples/basic-example/` - Example usage of the library

 ## Features

-The `config-as-code` library provides a type-safe way to define and validate environment variables using Zod schemas.
+The `cfg-kit` library provides a type-safe way to define and validate environment variables using Zod schemas.

 ### Key Features